Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Data parameterizations and Unconstrained Fits to Data

 \subsubsection{$F$-waves}

 As we saw in subsection~\ref{subsec:Fdata} there are no measurements of the $F^{3/2}$-wave below 2.5 GeV and we will neglect it.
-Therefore the data in Fig.~\ref{fig:Fwavedata} is dominated by the $F^{1/2}$-wave, showing a clear signal for a $K_3^*(1780)$ resonance, whose branching ratio to $\pi K$ is around 20\%, although the data have only been measured above 1.5 GeV due to the large kinematic suppression.
-We will thus use, as in \cite{Pelaez:2016tgi} an inelastic formalism dominated by that resonance.
+For all means and purposes the data in Fig.~\ref{fig:Fwavedata} is just given by the $F^{1/2}$-wave, showing a clear signal for a $K_3^*(1780)$ resonance, whose main branching ratios are roughly $30\%$ to $K \rho(770)$ and around 20\% both to $\pi K$ and $K^*(892)\pi$.
+Note that scattering data have only been measured above 1.5 GeV due to the large kinematic suppression.
+We will thus use, as in \cite{Pelaez:2016tgi}, an inelastic formalism dominated by that resonance.
 Namely

 with

 Here, $p_1(q_{\pi K})=1+a q_{\pi K}^2$ and $\Theta_{\eta K}(s)=\Theta(s-(m_\eta+m_K)^2)$.